Randware/Wasome/compiler/Crates.md

 2. Untyped ast <br>
 This one is more barebones and uses strings where a type would otherwise be <br>

-There are traversak helpers, who are available for both types <br>
+There are traversal helpers, who are available for both types <br>
 These traversal helpers allow an easy determination of all symbols available at a specific point in the ast

+### shared
+All code that doesn't belong anywhere else goes in here